Social Security Numbers for Nonimmigrant Workers

 • payments for retirement and disability and to survivors of persons who have died

-• government-subsidized healthcare for people over age 65 (Medicare),
+• government-subsidized healthcare for people over age 65 (Medicare), and

-For most people working in the United States, including those with a nonimmigrant visa, the employer will withhold a certain amount of the wages and then forward it to the Social Security Administration in accordance with its regular tax obligations.
+For most people working in the United States, including foreign nationals with a nonimmigrant visa, the employer will withhold a certain amount of the wages and then forward it to the Social Security Administration in accordance with its regular tax obligations.
 The amount you pay into this account is tracked over the years.

 If you eventually meet the SSA's requirements regarding length of work and other factors, you will be able to collect payments if and when you retire or become disabled.
 In some situations, you can get credit in your home country for payments into the U.S. Social Security system.